adlnet/xAPI-Spec/xAPI.md

 * A system reading a Statement MUST NOT use the display property for any purpose other than display to a human.
 Using the display property for aggregation or categorization of Statements is an example of violating this requirement.
 * The display property SHOULD be used by all Statements.
-* The IRI contained in the id SHOULD be human-readable and imply the Verb meaning.
+* The IRI contained in an id SHOULD contain a human-readable portion

 ###### Example
 This example shows a Verb with the recommended fields set.